 What Do You Get To See on a Yangtze River Cruise?

 The daily organised stops and day trips from the boat provided me with the beauty and history fix I craved so it was worth jumping off when I could.
-It isn’t compulsory to get off at every stop on the Yangtze River Cruise, but I was often eager to stretch my legs and get out into the local towns.
+Getting off at every stop on the Yangtze River Cruise isn’t compulsory, but I was often eager to stretch my legs and get out into the local towns.

 All announcements are in Chinese with instrumental interludes, but timings for each excursion and later departures were listed on the board in the reception area.
 Do your research on each place or have a Lonely Planet at the ready since all cruise guides recite only in Chinese via annoyingly loud megaphones.